alextwothousand/more-context-pls/README.md

 # more-context-pls

   ## Preamble
   You're in a help forum / communication application and you decide to ask for help.
-You're lost for words, so you are unsure of how to formulate your question.
+You're lost for words, and you are unsure of how to formulate your question.
-  You decide to go with something simple.
+  You decide to go with something you believe is simple.

   ```
   I have a problem compiling my script.